sphinx-gallery/sphinx-gallery/doc/configuration.rst

    folder called ``<notebooks_dir/>`` at the root of your built documentation (they will follow the same folder hierarchy within the notebooks directory folder.
-3. The rST output of each Sphinx-Gallery example will now have a ``launch binder`` button in it.
+3. The reST output of each Sphinx-Gallery example will now have a ``launch binder`` button in it.
 4. That button will point to a binder link with the following structure